Transfer and Experiential Credit

 Get college credit for what you already know.

-You're an experienced adult with valuable skills, so why should you start your SJC degree with a blank slate?
+You're an experienced adult with valuable skills, so why should you start your St. Joseph's University degree with a blank slate?
 Through Prior Experiential Learning Assessment (PELA), qualified students who have gained college-level knowledge and competence through learning experiences outside of a traditional classroom can earn credits toward their degree.

 Transfer Credit and Prior Learning Assessment Policies